iroll/gofer/README.md

 ### macos
 [macOS .app [arm64]](https://github.com/user-attachments/files/24388950/gofer.zip)

-a prebuilt macos binary and gofer.app are provided - copying the app to your Applications folder will ensure that gopher:// is registered.
+Copy the app to your Applications folder will ensure that gopher:// is registered.

 MacOS has a quirk where the OS will only send a URL to a program on its first invocation; this doesn't affect normal gopher browsing unless the use pops in and out of www and gopherspace.
 If a gopher link is clicked and the gofer window comes forward without launching the page, use the relaunch button and try again.